PedroJoaoPereira/documentation/debian/base_installation.md

 systemctl restart ssh
 ```

-We should know create some SSH keys so we can copy them over to the new system and disable the root login by executing the following on the machine that will connect to the freshly installed system:
+Create SSH keys to be copied over to the new system (remote) and the root login can be disabled, by executing the following on the machine that will connect to the remote system:

 ```bash
 ssh-keygen